after Ted Hughes

 how they can describe the seagull’s flight.

-the writer always fails — the judgement
+The writer always fails — the judgement

 of those who weren’t there